-Broken Nose and Facial Fracture Lawyers
+Broken Nose Accident Lawyers

 A fractured or broken nose is when there is a break or crack in a bone in your nose.
 This is a common but painful injury.
 While not life-threatening, it can cause discomfort and other symptoms.
-Rosenfeld Injury Lawyers represents people who have suffered a broken nose and other types of facial fractures in accidents throughout the Chicagoland area.
+Rosenfeld Injury Lawyers LLC represents people who have suffered a broken nose and other types of facial fractures in accidents throughout the Chicagoland area.

 Symptoms Of A Fractured Nose